Kenny Omega: Dissension within Bullet Club and departure (2017–2019)

 At Wrestle Kingdom 12 on January 4, 2018, Omega defeated the debuting Chris Jericho in a no disqualification match to retain the IWGP United States Heavyweight Championship.
 The bout was credited as having grown international interest in NJPW, particularly from North America.
 On January 28, Omega lost the title to Jay White at The New Beginning in Sapporo.
 After the match, Omega accepted defeat and stopped Bullet Club member Adam Page from confronting White, which brought out Cody.
 After months of tension over leadership of the Bullet Club faction, Cody hit Omega with a rolling cutter.
 When Page attempted to assist Cody in attacking Omega, Kota Ibushi returned to the ring after competing earlier in the night to save his former partner, leading to an embrace between Omega and Ibushi and a rekindling of their friendship.
 Omega returned to ROH for the Supercard of Honor XII event on April 7, 2018, where he lost to Cody.

-On June 9, Omega defeated Okada in a two out of three falls match with no time limit for the IWGP Heavyweight Championship at Dominion 6.9 in Osaka-jo Hall, becoming the first Canadian wrestler to win the title in the process.
+On June 9, Omega defeated Okada in a two out of three falls match with no time limit for the IWGP Heavyweight Championship at Dominion 6.9 in Osaka-jo Hall, becoming the first Canadian wrestler to win the title in the process and the second wrestler to win the IWGP Junior Heavyweight and IWGP Heavyweight Championships.
 The match received a seven-star rating from Meltzer, which remains the highest rating ever given to a match.
 Omega then defeated Cody to retain his title at NJPW's G1 Special in San Francisco on July 7.
 Following the match, Bullet Club members Tama Tonga, Tanga Loa, Bad Luck Fale, and King Haku attacked Omega, Cody, and every other Bullet Club member who tried to aid them, forming their own branch within the stable.
 Omega and Cody subsequently reconciled alongside the rest of Bullet Club.

 In September 2018, Omega appeared at the independent event All In, where he defeated Penta El Zero.
 He successfully defended the IWGP Heavyweight Championship against Ishii at Destruction later that month as well as against Cody and Ibushi in a three-way match at King of Pro-Wrestling the next month.
 It was revealed in October that Cody, Page, and Marty Scurll would be known alongside Omega and The Young Bucks as part of The Elite, with the group also stating that they were "no longer affiliated with Bullet Club".
 Pro Wrestling Illustrated named Omega the No. 1 professional wrestler of 2018 in its annual list of the top 500 male wrestlers.
 Omega lost the IWGP Heavyweight Championship to Hiroshi Tanahashi at Wrestle Kingdom 13 on January 4, 2019, ending his reign at 209 days.
 He departed NJPW after his contract expired at the end of January.